getsanjeev/compression-DCT/README.md

 # compression-DCT

-(for learning purposes to demonstrate RLE encoding) Basic implementation of image compression using DCT has been done.
+(for learning purposes to understand RLE encoding)

+Basic implementation of image compression using DCT has been done.
 Note that JPEG compression exploits many other techniques to achieve higher compression.
 Here only Quantization (lossy step) & Run length encoding has been done.